manishreddy1993/NEU-TELE6603-SDN-Virtualization/Assignment1/README.md

 To start the application, enter the following command on the controller: ryu-manager ryu.app.rest_router

 ####4.
 Now, corresponding interface subnets have to be added to the openvswitch.
 This API makes use of restful services.
-Hence, a simple HTTP POST command is used to configure the subnets and gateways on the vswitch.
+Hence,simple HTTP POST commands are used to configure the subnets and gateways on the vswitch.

 The commands are as follows:
 1.On the controller,